fcannizzohz/demo-hz-testing/README.md

 The latter creates full Hazelcast nodes and may interfere with local networking (e.g., TCP/IP stack, port conflicts), making tests slower and possibly more brittle.

+The advantage of testing with the **mock network** over running with Hazelcast instances running with a full network stack is speed of test execution.

+To run the tests with the full network stack the system property `hazelcast.test.use.network` must be set to `true`:

+   `$> mvn test -Dhazelcast.test.use.network=true`

+In this case, the tests will run considerably slower that if they were executed with the mock network with `$> mvn test`

 ### Setting up the Hazelcast Test support

 The `HazelcastTestSupport` requires following dependency with the `tests` classifier: